We tend to think of over-the-counter painkillers as perfectly safe.

 Drinking alcohol while using naproxen sodium increases the risk of GI problems.
 Naproxen sodium may also increase the risk of heart attacks and strokes.
 The FDA now requires that drug companies highlight these risks.

 The use of this drug along with other NSAIDs in pregnant women has been linked to birth defects.
 In some cases, naproxen sodium can slow down the body's natural healing process.

-Cox-2 inhibitors are a newer kind of NSAID.
-These medicines have recently come under fire for their dangers.
+Cox-2 inhibitors are a relatively newer kind of NSAID.
 Although these drugs are supposed to have fewer gastrointestinal side effects than standard NSAIDs, they can still cause some of the same problems.
 They may also raise the risks of heart attack and stroke.

 Two of these drugs, Vioxx and Bextra, have been taken off the market because of various side effects.
 Cox-2 inhibitors that are still available are Celebrex, Mobic, Relafen, and Voltaren.